ESA-EarthCODE/documentation/pages/Technical Documentation/Data/Contributing to the EarthCODE Catalog.md

 **Other user requirements include:**

-- Only users with an active GitHub account are allowed to contribute to the catalogue.
+- Only users with an active GitHub account are allowed to contribute to the catalog.
 In case of absence of GitHub account, please [create an account first.](https://github.com/join)

 ### How to Upload Data
 In order to upload your data to the OSC, you need to create valid STAC objects (a structure of JSON files) and upload these through a Pull Request to the [open-science-catalog-metadata-staging](https://github.com/EOEPCA/open-science-catalog-metadata-staging/tree/main) repository.